How exactly do you say fork in Italian?

 Aiuta Lingookies con un 👍!

 Forchetta can also be used figuratively in the expression essere una buona forchetta, which can be translated into English as to be a good eater or to be a foodie.
-There’s no direct translation for it, as the literal meaning is “to be a good fork”.
+There’s no direct translation for it, because the literal meaning is “to be a good fork”.

 Essere una buona forchetta